Public Health and Environmental Radiation Protection Standards for Yucca Mountain, Nevada (40 CFR Part 197)

 |Radionuclide or type of radiation emitted||Limit||Is natural background included?|

-The U.S. Nuclear Regulatory Commission would implement these regulations at Yucca Mountain if a repository were to be established there.
+The U.S. Nuclear Regulatory Commission would incorporate these standards into the licensing regulations for Yucca Mountain.

-The standards currently in place are the result of a revision issued in 2008.
-The 2001 disposal standards included a 10,000-year compliance period for protection of individuals and ground water resources from potential release of radionuclides from Yucca Mountain.
-EPA required dose projections beyond the 10,000-year compliance period, but did not establish a specific compliance standard for the longer-term projections.
+The standards currently in place were issued in 2008 and are a result of a revision to the original 2001 standards.
+The 2001 disposal standards included a 10,000-year compliance period for protection of individuals and groundwater resources from potential release of radionuclides from Yucca Mountain.
+The EPA required dose projections beyond the 10,000-year compliance period, but did not establish a specific compliance standard for the longer-term projections.

 In July 2004, the U.S. Court of Appeals for the District of Columbia Circuit ruled that the 10,000-year time period was inconsistent with recommendations made by the National Academy of Sciences (NAS) in a 1995 report.
-The NAS had recommended that EPA set a standard to limit exposure to individuals at the time of peak risk.
-The Court did not rule that EPA’s standard was not protective.
+The NAS had recommended that the EPA set a standard to limit exposure to individuals at the time of peak risk.
+The Court did not rule that EPA’s standards were not protective.
 It ruled that the EPA standards were invalid to the extent that they did not extend to the time period recommended by the NAS.
+Download the NAS report.

-The 2008 standards maintained all the protections from the 2001 rule, but added 100 millirem per year dose limit beyond 10,000 years up to 1 million years.
+The 2008 standards maintains all the protections from the 2001 rule, and add a 100 millirem (1 mSv) per year dose limit beyond 10,000 years up to 1 million years.